History of Care at the Abramson Center for Jewish Life

 Since 1866, we have dedicated ourselves to serving our community’s most vulnerable citizens: the aged.
 We have spent a century and a half providing seniors in Pennsylvania with enlightened care, companionship, unique living environments, educational and cultural enrichment, and a continuous connection to their Jewish heritage.

-Here is a timeline of the proud history of the Abramson Center, from our beginnings as part of the Jewish Hospital Association, to our growth as the Philadelphia Geriatric Center, a primer nursing home and geriatric research center, to our current evolution as a provider of a full-continuum of senior care services:
+Here is a timeline of the proud history of the Abramson Center, from our beginnings as part of the Jewish Hospital Association, to our growth as the Philadelphia Geriatric Center, a premier nursing home and geriatric research center, to our current evolution as a provider of a full-continuum of senior care services:

 First residents moved into the Home for Aged and Infirm Israelites of the Jewish Hospital Association at 56th and Haverford Avenues.